Powerlearnproject/se-day1-assignment-Kins254/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the process of designing, developing, testing, deploying, and maintaining  software products.
+Software engineering has helped in the development of softwares used in the healthcare, automotive, communication, commercial, and entertainment industries making work easier and a little faster

 Identify and describe at least three key milestones in the evolution of software engineering.
+The development of programming languages eg Fortran and C.
+In the 1960s Software Development was established as a discipline.
+The rise of Agile methodologies in the 2000s and the advent of structured programming in the 1970s.

 List and briefly explain the phases of the Software Development Life Cycle.
+(hint:RDITDM)
+Requirement:Gathering and documenting user needs and system requirements.
+Design: creating a high-level and detailed design for software architecture and user interface
+Implementing: writing code to build the software according to the design.
+Testing: conducting various tests to ensure the software meets quality standards and functional requirements.
+Deployment: releasing or hosting the software for users or customers.
+Management: Providing support, updates, and enhancement after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.